reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 In the `getUserWithPipelining()` test method, an instance of `MinimalHttpAsyncClient` is initialized to `null`.
 The method starts by attempting to start a minimal HTTP/1 asynchronous client using the `startMinimalHttp1AsyncClient()` method of the `userHttpRequestHelper` object.
 This client is assigned to the `minimalHttpAsyncClient` variable.

-It creates list of user IDs (`userIdList`).
+It creates a list of user IDs (`userIdList`).
 Then invokes `getUserWithPipelining()` method on the `userHttpRequestHelper` object, passing the `minimalHttpAsyncClient`, the `userIdList`, a delay of 3 seconds, and the scheme and hostname of the target server ("https" and "reqres.in" respectively).
 This method orchestrates the parallel execution of pipelined requests to the specified endpoints.

 After executing all the requests, the method retrieves the response body for each request and populates a map (`responseBodyMap`) with the URI as the key and the response body as the value.